There’s a new pornography juggernaut on the rise, and you’ve probably seen sketchy sidebar ads for it while scrolling online.

 It’s called sex camming (like webcamming, get it?).
-It’s a live, interactive sexual experience where the viewer is able to watch the “performer” in real time and can even request certain performances of them, often paying big bucks to do so.
+It’s a live, interactive sexual experience where the viewer is able to watch the “performer” in real-time and can even request certain performances or sex acts of them, often paying big bucks to do so.

 Camming can supposedly earn the performer upwards of hundreds of dollars an hour.
-And the appeal to consenting camming workers is not only the high pay, but the flexible schedule, while viewers find appeal in the ability to request specific demands from their live-action sex worker.
+And the appeal to consenting camming workers is not only the high pay, but the flexible schedule, while viewers find appeal in the ability to request specific demands from their live-action “cam girl.”

 The darker side of porn

 As a whole, sex trafficking is a huge issue in the porn industry today.
 And much like “traditional” online pornography as we think of it today, there are willing participants and unwilling participants in the camming side of the sex industry.